Easy Whipped Cream Recipe (Chantilly Cream)

 Powdered sugar – I don’t like my cream too sweet, but if you like yours on the sweeter side you can use up to 1/2 cup.
 Make sure you sift it!

-Mascarpone - is an Italian cheese that is similar in flavor to sour cream, but more creamy and less sour.
+Mascarpone – is an Italian cheese that is similar in flavor to sour cream, but more creamy and less sour.
+Adding it to your Chantilly cream helps stabilize it so that it doesn’t melt as quickly and holds its shape on top of desserts.
+It even helps hold the air in the whipped cream until the next day!
 Opt in for a better brand one as they tend to be thicker and make sure it’s cold straight out of the fridge!
+Make sure you give your mascarpone cheese a mix before using.
+Some brands are soft, some are firm and can cause your Chantilly cream to go lumpy.

 Vanilla – I have a great recipe for Vanilla extract here on the blog which is alcohol based.
 It can be used for most recipes.
 However, I would advise against using it for whipped creams (yes, even stabilized ones like this one) or meringues as it can muck around with the air whipped in the mixtures.
 Instead use a syrup based vanilla extract.
 I find vanilla bean paste is best.

-Storage - My Chantilly cream can be made up to three days in advance and can be stored in an airtight container, in the fridge.
-Do not stir before using if you’re making it ahead of time!
+Storage – My Chantilly cream can be made up to three days in advance and can be stored in an airtight container, in the fridge.
+Do not stir before using if you’re making it ahead of time as this can deflate the whipped cream!

-Nutrition - is based on per cup.
-This recipe makes 2 cups.
+Nutrition – is an approximate and is based on per batch which makes about 2 cups of Chantilly cream.

 Nutrition